DanBurkhardt/Dash-Hue-Doorbell/README.md

 This application will make every Phillips Hue light in your home flash three times whenever your hacked amazon dash button is pressed, making for a visual notification of a visitor, rather than a solely audible one.

+Video I posted about it to Facebook: https://www.facebook.com/nomdannom/videos/10154494614587024/

 ## How to install
 Clone this repo
 Run `npm install` in the root of the repo